Market

 1.9 Dividend Income

-Dividends will be recognised when the company's right to receive has been established.
+Dividends will be recognized when the company's right to receive has been established.

 1.10 Employee benefits